Homotopy theory with bornological coarse spaces: Coarse K -homology

+We claim that $A$ is weakly quasi-local, but not quasi-local.
 Every entourage $U$ of $X$ is contained in a finite union of generators.
-Hence there exists $n\in \Z$ such that The points $(n,0)$ and $(n,1)$ are $U^{k}$-separated for all $k\in \nat$.
+Hence there exists $n$ in $\Z$ such that The points $(n,0)$ and $(n,1)$ are $U^{k}$-separated for all $k$ in $\nat$.
 But independently of $k$.
 So the operator $A$ is not quasi-local in the sense of Definition \ref{bvcbdfg}.

-On the other hand, given $ \varepsilon>0$, we can choose the entourage of $X$.
-If $B$ and $B^{\prime}$ are $U$-separated subsets, then one easily checks that
+On the other hand, given $\varepsilon$ in $(0,\infty)$, we can choose the entourage of $X$.
+If $B$ and $B^{\prime}$ are mutually $U$-separated subsets, then one easily checks that {This shows} {that $A$ is weakly quasi-local.}\hB \end{rem}